* Yen recovers marginally, outlook cloudy

 By Julie Haviv and Gertrude Chavez-Dreyfuss

-NEW YORK, Nov 16 (Reuters) - The yen recovered slightly on Friday but was still on track to post it worst weekly performance against the dollar since mid-February as expectations of aggressive monetary easing from the Bank of Japan diminished the currency's appeal.
+NEW YORK, Nov 16 The yen recovered slightly on Friday but posted its worst weekly performance against the dollar since mid-February as expectations of aggressive monetary easing from the Bank of Japan diminished the currency's appeal.

-The euro, meanwhile, continued to struggle on concerns about Greece's fiscal problems and Europe's stagnant economy.
+The euro, meanwhile, continued to struggle on persistent concerns about Greece's fiscal problems and Europe's stagnant economy.

 The dollar, up about 2.2 percent versus the yen on the week, remained in favor after Japanese Prime Minister Yoshihiko Noda paved the way for a snap election on Dec.
 16. The lower house of parliament was dissolved on Friday.